gorbulus/100daysofcoding/r1-log.md

 Tonight's progress continued on my INE coursework.
 The project at the end of the first module is related to nested dictionaries and turninig a list of data into a structured object/data type.

 ### Thoughts
-I needed the refresher on some of the more esoteric corners of Python.
-When I took the RMOTR bootcamp in 2019 I learned so much and there's certainly some topics that I didn't dive deeeply into so I am glad to retake some of the new RMOTR modules via the INE platform.
+I was having some trouble with understanding the exercise for the second problem.
+Part of being a good problem solver is being able to decipher what's the cause and to see how the pieces fit together to resolve the task.

 ### Link to work: